marobo/registration/README.md

 http://127.0.0.1:8000
 ```

-If you like to use on your project please move the registration directory to your templates directory

-Please follow the step bellow:
+If you like to use on your project please move the `registration` directory to your templates directory by follow the step bellow:

 ```
 cd templates